al-dot-exe/jsRadio/to-do.md

 x add ability to turn the volume up or down when the volume button is scrolled up or down

-- make a basic server to handle these requests thus far x x - channel change requests
+- make a basic server to handle these requests thus far x x - add support for the global radio broadcasting server side